-This menu for String, Number, List and Set displayed attributes allows you to pick any already-used string [sic] attribute value from a list when that attribute is displayed as a Displayed Attribute in a text window.
-The list is created dynamically and is only shown for String, Set and List data type attributes (unless they are built-in read-only fields).
+This menu for String, Number, List and Set displayed attributes allows you to pick any already-used string [sic] attribute value from a list when that attribute is displayed as a Displayed Attribute in a text pane or window.
+The list is created dynamically and is only shown for String, Set and List data type attributes (unless they are (system) read-only fields).

-For list and set type attributes, the list shows all discrete values not just the values for the current note.
-For sets and lists only, clicking a listed value toggles it.
-The value is added unless the desired attribute already has that value, in which case it is deleted.
+For a String, the clicked value replaces the existing value.
+For Sets and Lists only, clicking a listed value toggles it.
+The value is added unless the attribute note's already has that value, in which case it is deleted.

 The 'normal' value listed separately at the top of the menu resets the default value for that attribute (or set).

 Ticks in lists for Set-type attributes